 Study Mechanical Engineering

-Mechanical Engineering is one of the traditional and also one of the future engineering disciplines and solves questions of design, manufacturing and operation of machines and plants in all areas of the economy.
+Mechanical engineering is one of the traditional and future engineering disciplines and solves questions relating to the design, manufacture and operation of machines and systems in all areas of the economy.
 Mobility of the future, artificial intelligence & robotics - mechanical engineering is the foundation of technological progress.
-At TU Dresden you can specialize in all directions.
-Whether aerospace or energy technology - with us you enjoy a top education with future prospects.
+At TU Dresden, you can specialize in all directions.
+Whether aerospace or energy technology - with us you will enjoy a top education with future prospects.

 Bachelor/Diplom/Postgraduate Studies